Washington Trails Association: Programs

-Washington Trails Association offers programs that provide opportunities for people to get involved in the outdoors.
-Via the Outdoor Leadership Training program, conducted by Andrew Pringle, volunteers can take the trail leader position on a trip after attending one of Pringle’s courses.
-The people who attend these hikes are allowed to utilize the organization’s gear library: a space where outdoor equipment can be borrowed free of a rental charge.
+WTA offers programs for outdoor learning and volunteering.
+A hiking learning program allows attendees to borrow or rent equipment at a low cost from the WTA's gear library.
 WTA also coordinates regional work parties where youth can participate in trail maintenance.
 In 2020, high school students volunteered to work on a week-long project to re-route Trail 130 and 131 at Mount Spokane.